 Occupation Definitions influence insurance cost and benefit

-This article addresses the issue of the particular occupation definitions applying to your occupation.
-Whilst your occupation will impact on the premium you will pay for other forms of life insurance (such as TPD, Income Protection, Business Expense and Key Person Insurance), it is only TPD and IP insurances that have the occupation defined for the purpose of a claim against these policies.
-The claims-based definitions are ‘any occupation’ and ‘own occupation’.
+This article addresses the issue of particular definitions applying to your occupation for TPD and IP insurance contracts.
+Whilst your occupation will impact on the premium you will pay for other forms of life insurance, such as –

-TPD and IP policies are Life Insurance policies designed to provide financial protection from personal risk issues.
-They are often used together in a strategic way to provide financial needs when income is interrupted by illness, accident or other debilitation.
+TPD and IP Insurance policies provide financial protection from personal risk issues.
+Used together, they strategically provide financial support when needed.
+That is, at times when income is interrupted by illness, accident or other debilitation.

 Those claims-based occupation definitions

-Note that the following information is generic only and that terms specific to the insurer to whom you choose to transfer your financial risk should be read and understood before you accept them.
+Note that the following information is generic only.
+You should gain an understanding of the terms specific to the insurer to whom you intend transferring your financial risk before acceptance.

 The cost impact of the occupation definitions